kenatiod/MUT/Understanding Machine Understanding.md

 At the same time, human expertise and judgment will remain essential for designing meaningful evaluations, interpreting results, and making decisions based on those results.
 The goal should be to develop AI systems that can augment and enhance human evaluation, not replace it entirely.

-For Alice and Bob, this vision of human-AI collaboration in evaluation is already starting to take shape.
-As they work to refine the MUTT, they have begun to explore ways in which Claude itself can contribute to the evaluation process, such as by generating novel test scenarios or providing insights into its own reasoning processes.
+For Anh and Bassam, this vision of human-AI collaboration in evaluation is already starting to take shape.
+As they work to refine the MUTT, they have begun to explore ways in which CASPAR itself can contribute to the evaluation process, such as by generating novel test scenarios or providing insights into its own reasoning processes.

 They have also started to imagine a future in which the MUTT is not just a one-time evaluation but an ongoing, iterative process in which human and AI evaluators work together to continuously assess and improve the performance of AI systems.
 In this vision, evaluation becomes not just a means of assessing AI capabilities but a key driver of AI development itself.